Xuhui Runway Park Receives China’s First SITES Gold Certification

 This is the first project in mainland China to ever receive a SITES certification and the first project in all of China to receive a SITES Gold-level certification

-Sasaki’s director of our Shanghai office, Dou Zhang, FASLA, was honored with a Leadership Award from the U.S. Green Building Council (USGBC).
+Co-director of Sasaki’s Shanghai office, Dou Zhang, FASLA, was honored with a Leadership Award from the U.S. Green Building Council (USGBC).
 Zhang received the award as part of USGBC’s 2021 Conference, “Towards 2060 Carbon Neutrality, Transformation Paths and Opportunities of the Real Estate Industry.”

 At the event, Zhang sat in on a round table discussion about achieving carbon neutrality by 2060.
 She discussed how landscape architects can take different approaches to making cities more resilient, like incorporating green infrastructure to reduce carbon emissions.

 “Sasaki is a company that is deeply dedicated to pursuing sustainable design,” said Zhang when she accepted the Leadership Award.
 “Sasaki provided me with opportunities to gain experience and professional knowledge, and to explore and develop sustainable landscape design as part of my practice.”